 Fun fact: The 2014 Caulfield Cup winner came last in the Melbourne Cup!

-Mer De Glace was the winner of the 2019 Caulfield Cup – but how will she fair in tomorrow’s Melbourne Cup being a hot favourite?
+Incentivise was the winner of the 2021 Caulfield Cup – but how will she fair in tomorrow’s Melbourne Cup being a hot favourite?

 A similar pattern appears in the world of picking active fund managers.
 Investors are often tempted to follow last year’s winner or a fund manager who has had recent success.

 It’s usually a poor decision.
-SPIVAs persistence report highlights that only 2% of outperforming managers continue to do so in subsequent years.
+SPIVAs persistence report highlights that only around 2% of winning fund managers continue to outperform in subsequent years.
 So, even if you pick a winning fund manager once, the odds of them winning the next year is slim!

-By far the most profitable bookmakers in Australia are the banks, large wealth managers and brokers.
-They offer a wide field of ‘runners’ on their investment platforms and take a healthy clip on each investor bet (through platform fees, buy/sell costs etc…).
+By far the most profitable bookmakers in Australia are the wealth managers and brokers who take bets on which fund managers will beat the market.
+They offer a wide field of ‘runners’ on their investment platforms and take a healthy clip on each investor bet (through platform fees, brokerage, buy/sell costs etc).

 Their ‘funds’ are packaged up nicely and have highly qualified jockeys riding the markets up and down.
 But in the end, there are very few consistent winners.